project-everest/zeta/intermediate/proof_notes.md

 * Otherwise, `ilogS_to_logK itsl` is not EAC.
 In this case, we can't prove that the corresponding spec-level log is hash-verifiable, so we can't directly use `lemma_non_eac_time_seq_implies_hash_collision` from Veritas.Verifier.EAC.
 However, we can reuse the proofs of cases that do not require the input log to be hash-verifiable -- which is every case except the addb cases.
 I still need to think about what the addb cases will look like.

 Thoughts on proving that `ilogS_to_logK itsl` is EAC ==> all `is_map` flags are true.
 * The only way `is_map` can become false is during vaddb or vaddm, when the input key is already in the store.
-Is EAC has not been violated up to this point, then it is certainly violated at this add (?)
+If EAC has not been violated up to this point, then it is certainly violated at this add (?)
 * TODO